 Short interest in Phillips 66

-The short interest in Phillips 66 (PSX) has risen from 1.1% on February 14 to the current level of 1.5%.
-Usually, everything else being equal, an increase in the short interest means an increase in the bearish sentiment for a stock.
-During the same period, Phillips 66’s stock price has fallen 11.3%.
+Short interest in Phillips 66 (PSX) expressed as a percentage of outstanding shares has risen 0.02 percentage points since August 29 to the current 1.17%.
+Usually, everything else being equal, a rise in short interest could indicate an increase in bearish sentiment for a stock.
+In that same period, Phillips 66 stock fell 1.7%.

 Why the change in sentiment?

 Short interest in Phillips 66 has risen since the end of August.
 That could be due to the fall in USGC (US Gulf Coast) WTI 3-2-1 crack.
 The crack has fallen 15.5% since August 29 to the current 15.5%.
 The crack points to Phillips 66’s likely refining margin trend in the US Gulf Coast area.